apisnetworks/apiscp-docs/notes/errata.md

     $ EditDomain -c diskquota,quota=20000 -c diskquota,unit=MB site34
     {% endhighlight %}

+# PostgreSQL

+## Changing versions

+It is recommended to NOT update PostgreSQL minor versions.
+PostgreSQL version is decided on initial platform provisioning and cannot be changed.

 ## Hardware

 ### TSC skew on CPU hotplug
 #### Background
 * **Impact:** Low